homotechsual/HaloAPI/Docs/MarkDown/New-HaloTeam.md

 ## OUTPUTS

-### Outputs an object containing the response from the web request
+### Outputs an object containing the response from the web request.
 ## NOTES

 ## RELATED LINKS